Circling Lake Michigan

 Near the Indiana border, we stopped in New Buffalo, the closest town to the Indiana border, and spent an hour swimming at the town beach.

-Then we crossed the border and started looking for Indiana Dunes National Lakeshore, which looked large on the map but turned out to be elusive.
+Then we crossed the border and started looking for Indiana Dunes National Park, which looked large on the map but turned out to be elusive.